brandur/sorg/content/nanoglyphs-drafts/004-async-awaited.md

 ## The beginning at long last (#beginning)

 Last week, async-await stabilized in Rust.
 It was a long road to get there.
-There were some early forays into alternative concurrency techniques like green threads that were eventually deliberated out.
-Then came a misadventure in building async-await as user-space abstractions with macros.
-The result was [pure pain](/fragments/rust-brick-walls).
-Then perhaps the longest phase: today’s idea was pitched, developed, and travelled through a lengthy vetting process before getting to where it is today.
+There were some early forays into alternative concurrency models like green threads that were eventually deliberated out.
+Then came a terrible misadventure in building async-await as user-space abstractions on top of macros.
+The result was [pure agony](/fragments/rust-brick-walls).
+Then, perhaps the longest phase: today’s idea was pitched, implemented, and travelled through a lengthy vetting process before getting to where it is today.
 It’s been almost two years since the [original RFC](https://github.com/rust-lang/rfcs/pull/2394).

 Plausible concurrency is such an important aspect for a modern programming language that in a big way, this is really Rust’s beginning.
 From here, the higher level constructs can come in on top of the async-await primitives, starting with a release of Tokio this month, and culminating with refined (and very fast and very low resource) web frameworks.
 There are some exciting times for this language ahead.